upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

 crossProduct (array : rest) = (:) <$> array <*> crossProduct rest
 ```

-So by getting crossProduct of each possibilities we will get all soultion available.
+So by getting a cross-product of each possibility we will get all solutions available.

 ```haskell
 -- src/Lib.hs